Cosmological constraints from galaxy clustering and galaxy-galaxy lensing with extended SubHalo Abundance Matching: Conclusion

 \section{Conclusion}

 In this paper we analysed GAMA galaxy clustering and KiDS-1000 galaxy-galaxy lensing using extended SubHalo Abundance Matching (SHAMe) to model the galaxy-halo connection.
 SHAMe has previously been shown to be capable of simultaneously modelling both galaxy clustering and galaxy-galaxy lensing \citep{contreras_lensing,contreras_lensing_data2023}, but has not been used to obtain cosmological constraints.
 In this work we built an emulator to simultaneously model both the SHAMe and cosmological parameters, and here highlight the most important results: \begin{itemize} \item We validated our analysis by constructing stellar mass-selected samples from the TNG300 hydrodynamic simulation with similar characteristics to those from GAMA and KiDS.
 We then computed simulated galaxy clustering and galaxy-galaxy lensing data vectors, which we analysed using our SHAMe emulator.
 We found that we could successfully reproduce both the galaxy clustering and galaxy-galaxy lensing measurements (Figure \ref{fig:TNG300_data}), as well as correctly recover the input cosmology of the simulation for both our fiducial and all-scale analysis (Figure \ref{fig:TNG300_sample}). \item We jointly analysed four stellar mass bins ($9.95 < \mathrm{{log}}(M_{{\star}}/h^{{-2}}M_{{\odot}}) \leq 11.3$) of GAMA galaxy clustering and KiDS-1000 galaxy-galaxy lensing data using our SHAMe emulator.
 In our fiducial analysis we found $S_8=0.793^{+0.025}_{-0.024}$ and $\Omega_\mathrm{m}=0.260^{+0.027}_{-0.015}$ (Figure \ref{fig:S8_omegam_all_scales_kids}), and were also able to constrain all 5 SHAMe parameters (Figure \ref{fig:SHAMe params}).
-These constraints are consistent with those found by \planck within 2$\sigma$, and we found a good fit to both the galaxy clustering and galaxy-galaxy lensing data (Figure \ref{fig:GAMA_KiDS_data}). \item We extended our fiducial analysis to include scales below $r_\mathrm{p}<1.4\,\mathrm{Mpc}/h$ in the galaxy-galaxy lensing.
+These constraints are consistent with those found by \planck within {\bf 1.7$\sigma$}, and we found a good fit to both the galaxy clustering and galaxy-galaxy lensing data (Figure \ref{fig:GAMA_KiDS_data}). \item We extended our fiducial analysis to include scales below $r_\mathrm{p}<1.4\,\mathrm{Mpc}/h$ in the galaxy-galaxy lensing.
 We removed these scales in our fiducial analysis to avoid the impact of baryonic effects, which while protecting our results from bias (Figure \ref{fig:no baryons}) limits the constraining power of our approach.
 When extending our analysis to all scales we found a 21\% improvement in our $S_8$ constraint and a 29\% improvement in our $\Omega_\mathrm{m}$ constraint.
 We also found a value of $S_8$, which is 1.26$\sigma$ higher than our fiducial result, bringing the result into closer agreement with \planck $(\sim1\sigma)$ (Figure \ref{fig:S8_omegam_all_scales_kids}).
 Although the statistical evidence of this shift is small, it is interesting to note that such an upwards shift is the opposite of what would be expected in the presence of baryonic feedback, which would normally lead to a suppression in the small-scale clustering of matter (Figure \ref{fig:no baryons}).
-While these results should be interpreted with caution, they show the power of including smaller scales in the modelling of galaxy clustering observables. \end{itemize}
+These results should be interpreted with caution, since our constraints on the impact of baryons on the galaxy-galaxy lensing are still limited, and we therefore cannot make strong statements about these constraints as we can do with the ones where we remove the small scales of the galaxy-galaxy lensing signal, which are the main result of this work.
+Nonetheless, these results show the power of including smaller scales in the modelling of galaxy clustering observables and the potential of this approach for future analysis. \end{itemize}